EugeniaSilantjeva/nd00333-capstone/README.md

 ### Results

-In the HyperDrive experiment, the best model achieved the primary metric of 0.8727777777777778 and had the following hyperparameters:
+In the HyperDrive experiment, the best model achieved a prediction score of 0.8727777777777778 and had the following hyperparameters:

 Parameters | Value
 ------------- | -----------
 C | 0.1
 max_iter | 400

 To improve it, we can perform feature selection and engineering, extend the duration of the experiment, try different sampling methods and use k-fold CV method.
-To improve the primary metric result I would also try experimenting with all the parameters of the given estimator or with different estimators and their parameters.
+To improve the primary metric result, I would also try experimenting with all the parameters of the given estimator or with different estimators and their parameters.

 The `RunDetails` widget: